How you think about a problem is more important than the problem itself. – Norman Vincent Peale

-To become a great problem solver requires a little more then a set of effective problem solving strategies.
+To become a great problem solver requires a little more than a set of effective problem-solving strategies.
 In fact, your ability to solve problem starts in your head at a psychological level.

-Within this section we will identify the indispensable attributes required for problem solving that you must learn to cultivate on a daily basis.
-If you fail to incorporate these qualities into your psyche, then you will struggle to apply the relevant problem solving techniques and strategies discussed within this post.
+Within this section, we will identify the indispensable attributes required for problem-solving that you must learn to cultivate on a daily basis.
+If you fail to incorporate these qualities into your psyche, then you will struggle to apply the relevant problem-solving techniques and strategies discussed in this post.

 A Problem Solver’s Attitude

-Let’s delve into the mind of an effective problem solver and identify some of the attitudes that are absolutely indispensable for their ongoing success:
+Let’s delve into the mind of an effective problem solver and identify some of the attitudes that are absolutely indispensable to their ongoing success:

 “I will make sure to do things carefully.”